kora-projects/kora-docs/mkdocs/blog/en/kora-enterprise-ready-without-universe.md

 These form the application model.
 The framework-specific surface is concentrated here.
 That is a sensible boundary.

-## The Framework Should Own Cross-Cutting Semantics It Can Enforce
+## The Framework Should Own Cross-Cutting Semantics It Can Enforce { #cross-cutting-semantics }

 For example, telemetry across HTTP, database, and messaging benefits from framework integration because Kora can attach consistent instrumentation automatically.
 Lifecycle benefits from framework ownership because the application graph knows component dependencies.
 DI obviously belongs to the framework because it defines composition.
 Generated repositories belong naturally inside the compile-time model.
 The point is not anti-abstraction.
 It is selective abstraction.

-## Selective Abstraction Keeps the System Coherent
+## Selective Abstraction Keeps the System Coherent { #selective-abstraction }

 A framework that abstracts nothing becomes a bag of libraries.
 A framework that abstracts everything becomes a universe.
 Kora aims for a middle position: